Vishesh71-coder/Vishesh71-coder/README.md

   - 📐 Learning circuit simulation using **Proteus**
 - 🏃‍♂️ A dedicated **sportsman**, highly focused and disciplined

+## 🌟 Inspirations

+I draw inspiration from values, wisdom, and real-life strength.

+- 📖 **Bhagavad Gita** – for life philosophy, discipline, and clarity
+- 🧠 **Acharya Prashant** – for deep thinking and self-awareness
+- 🙏 **My Baba Ji** – for guidance, values, and spiritual strength
+- 👨‍👦 **My Bhaiya** – for motivation, support, and direction
+- 🌱 **Sonam Wangchuk** – for innovation, simplicity, and problem-solving mindset
+-
 I have faced many failures in my journey, but I have learned a lot from them.
 I can handle **pressure situations very well** and stay calm when it matters most.
 Currently, I am also working on improving my **communication skills**.